 What other advice do you have for someone who wants to do a working holiday visa in Australia?

 Arrive in Australia with money behind you.
-If you roll up completely broke and don’t find a job in the first few weeks, you’ll end up calling home for a loan before you’ve even adjusted to the time zone.
+Sure, a working holiday is a great way to travel after university on a budget.
+But if you roll up completely broke and don’t find a job in the first few weeks, you’ll end up calling home for a loan before you’ve even adjusted to the time zone.

 This same fateful end will happen if you arrive in Australia and blow your money on partying, lazing around your hostel 24/7 without putting in effort to find a job.
 There will be plenty of time to party after you get hired somewhere.